fernandoPalluzzi/VarHound/README.md

 ## Disclaimer

 VarHound is an ongoing project for TSO500 validation.
-Although I am happy to share the code with the community, it is still in its empryo stage!
+Although I am happy to share the code with the community, it is still in its embryo stage!